remore/incubator-openwhisk/docs/actions.md

 Actions are stateless code snippets that run on the OpenWhisk platform.
 For example, an action can be used to detect the faces in an image, respond to a database change, aggregate a set of API calls, or post a Tweet.
-An action can be written as a JavaScript, Swift, Python or PHP function, a Java method, any binary-compatible executable including Go programs and custom executables packaged as Docker containers.
+An action can be written as a JavaScript, Swift, Python or PHP function, a Java or Ruby method, any binary-compatible executable including Go programs and custom executables packaged as Docker containers.

 Actions can be explicitly invoked, or run in response to an event.